Read the full story in HAND/EYE magazine.

 Great to see Goraiya art kits from Avani highlighted in the article and available on www.jaypore.com.
 Read the full article Initiating Children Into Handmade Crafts and Heritage Art from HAND/EYE.

 As the world of play for children continues to be infused with technology-driven stimuli, it has become imperative to introduce them to other unique and engaging forms of play and storytelling.
-With the repertoire of wonderful traditional and folk art forms of their country at our disposal, there is a wide array of mediums to sensitize children to the... read more
+With the repertoire of wonderful traditional and folk art forms of their country at our disposal, there is a wide... read more

 So instead of pouring your marketing budget into advertising or sales channels, try to find the person or group whose lives you significantly change.